-There’s a lot more to it than that and, if you’re interested, you can read about it in a research report titled “we’re shorting Dignity” (it’s written by funeral price comparison website so there are conflicts of interest… but it’s still an interesting report if you have the time to read it, although that doesn’t mean I agree with everything it says).
+There’s a lot more to it than that and, if you’re interested, you can read about it in a research report titled “We’re shorting Dignity” (it’s written by a funeral price comparison website so there are conflicts of interest… but it’s still an interesting report if you have the time to read it, although that doesn’t mean I agree with everything it says).

 What I don’t like is the “borrows money” part of the strategy (and I’m not especially keen on the “acquire” bit either).